ludocode/onramp/docs/virtual-machine.md

 The system calls `exit` and `panic` do not return control to the program.
 There is no possibility of error handling for them.

 All other system calls return a 32-bit result to the program in `r0`.
+When we say that a system call "returns" a value, we mean that it places this value in register `r0` before resuming execution of the program.

 - In case of success, the value in r0 is a 31-bit result: the high bit of `r0` is always clear on a successful system call.
-For those system calls that do not return a meaningful result, the value is 0.
+Some system calls return a meaningful value such as a file or directory handle.
+For those system calls that do not, the return value on success is 0.

 - In case of failure, the VM must return an error code.
 All error codes have the high bit set.
 Programs test for system call errors by checking if the high bit of `r0` is set.